 Michael Atkinson Scholarship Fund

-Established by the Johnson Shoyama Graduate School of Public Policy in honour of its founding executive director, the Dr. Michael Atkinson Scholarship supports MPP and Ph.D. students in the school who seek to advance the study of public policy and administration.
+Established by the Johnson Shoyama Graduate School of Public Policy in honour of its founding executive director, the Dr. Michael Atkinson Scholarship supports MPP and Ph.D. students who demonstrate academic and research excellence, and whose research focuses on areas of governance.

 All My Relations Award

 Established by JSGS Alumna, Nicole Callihoo, the All My Relations Award aims to assist two students — one each from the University of Regina and University of Saskatchewan campuses — annually who are pursuing a graduate degree in the Johnson Shoyama Graduate School of Public Policy.
 Each award is valued at $1,000.